raspberrypi/rpi-image-gen/digilock/README.md

 If you are using the onprem-demo.img (DHCP), Navigate the IP address the Pi was assigned in a browser tab on the client device; You should see DigiLink running.

-If you want to manually determine the IP address of the RPI from DHCP, login to the Pi using the credentials defined in `digilock/onprem-demo-slim/config` and run:
+If you want to manually determine the IP address of the RPI from DHCP, login to the Pi using the credentials defined in `digilock/onprem-demo-slim/config` (default logins are u: zippy p: Fo0bar!! & u: root p: Fo0bar!!) and run:

 ```bash
 cat /proc/net/fib_trie